alan-turing-institute/rctab-infrastructure/README.md

 ### Create service principal

-The status function needs to be able to query the Active Directory Graph to retrieve the names and email addresses of [service principals](https://learn.microsoft.com/en-us/powershell/azure/create-azure-service-principal-azureps?view=azps-10.2.0#create-a-service-principal) ( users, groups and managed identities) in a subscriptions Role Based Access Control (RBAC) list.
+The status function needs to be able to query the Active Directory Graph to retrieve the names and email addresses of [service principals](https://learn.microsoft.com/en-us/powershell/azure/create-azure-service-principal-azureps?view=azps-10.2.0#create-a-service-principal) ( users, groups and managed identities) in a subscription's *Role Based Access Control* (RBAC) list.
 We therefore need to make a service principal with the required permissions.
 These outputs will be used as pulumi config variables later.

 A service principal can be created using the Azure CLI.